Viasat Internet for Seniors in 2025

 The Breakdown: Viasat Internet Plans for Seniors

-So, you live somewhere off the beaten track and want to keep in touch with old friends and family.
-(Or you just want to binge-watch your favorite TV show for the third time.
-No one’s judging.)
+So you live somewhere off the beaten track and want to keep in touch with friends and family.
+Or maybe you want to binge-watch your favorite TV show for the third time.
+No one’s judging.

-No matter what you use the internet for, Viasat’s probably got a plan for you.
-And because Viasat is pretty much everywhere (satellite internet reaches almost 100 percent of the U.S., according to the FCC2), you’re most likely covered.
-Here’s a quick breakdown of Viasat’s most popular satellite internet plans for seniors (see the table above for reference).
+No matter what you use the internet for, Viasat has the plan for you.
+And because Viasat is available pretty much everywhere — satellite internet reaches almost 100 percent of the U.S., according to the FCC — you’re most likely covered.
+Here’s a quick breakdown of Viasat’s plan.

 Did You Know?
 If you ever used Exede satellite internet, you were actually using Viasat.
 Exede launched in 2012 in Carlsbad, California, and rebranded as Viasat in 2017.

-Annoying?
-It can be.
-But before you run out and tell everyone at happy hour what sneaks those satellite internet companies are, consider this: We appreciate that Viasat still lets you use data even after you’ve reached your cap.
+That means Viasat will slow your connection after 850 GB of data usage.
+But before you run out and tell everyone at happy hour what sneaks those satellite internet companies are, consider this: Viasat still lets you use data even after you’ve reached your cap.
 Some providers will completely cut you off after you hit your data limit, so this is a perk with Viasat.
+Also, 850 GB of data will be more than enough for the average household.

 Does Viasat Offer a Senior Internet Discount?

-As of this writing, Viasat isn’t offering any discounts for seniors.
-You may be eligible for free installation, depending on your financial situation.
-But many of Viasat’s best deals are only promotions – and sadly, promotions come and go.
-The best thing to do, if you do go with Viasat, is to ask a customer service representative if they’ve got any special discounts running when you’re ready to sign up.
+Unfortunately, Viasat offers no discounts for seniors.
+You may be eligible for free installation, however, depending on your financial situation.
+The best thing to do is ask a customer service representative if they’ve got any special discounts running when you sign up.

 Is Viasat Available in My Area?

 Chances are, yes.
-Viasat covers most of the continental U.S., so you’re probably good to go with Viasat.
+Viasat covers most of the continental U.S., so you’re probably good to go.
 The only prerequisites for Viasat satellite installation are a south-facing view and a stationary abode.
 That excludes people traveling in camper vans and RVs.
-Apologies to those off-the-grid.
+Apologies to those off the grid.

 Even if Viasat covers your area, plans differ according to ZIP code.
 We can help you find the best Viasat options in your neck of the woods.
 Scroll back up and click the “See Pricing” button at the top of the page for more information.